Aidan O'Rourke (footballer): Playing career

 Born in County Armagh, O'Rourke played football with his local club Dromintee St Patrick's GAC.
 A member of the Armagh senior football team between 2001 and 2006, and again in 2008 and 2009, he won one All-Ireland Senior Football Championship in 2002, the same year as he won his only All Star award.
 He was also on the team that won the National Football League in 2005.

 Management career

 On 8 October 2012, O'Rourke was named Louth manager for a two-year term, after previous involvement with Kildare and Down as a selector.
 O'Rourke left the role in mid-2014.

 In January 2015, he was appointed manager of the Armagh minor Gaelic football team.

 After Kevin McStay stood aside as Roscommon senior manager in 2018, O'Rourke was the preferred replacement; however, he withdrew and Anthony Cunningham was appointed instead.

 In October 2022, O'Rourke was appointed as head coach of the Donegal senior footballers, under the management of Paddy Carr.

+O'Rourke was named as Lead Coach, part of Kildare's backroom staff under new manager Brian Flanagan.